A diffusion MRI analysis tool

 Why DSI Studio?

-The GQI fiber tracking method in DSI Studio has achieved the highest "valid connection" examined by an open competition (see the valid connection achieved by ID:03 at http://www.tractometer.org/ismrm_2015_challenge/results) among 90 other methods submitted from 20 different research group around the world.
-The results is published here.
+The deterministic fiber tracking method in DSI Studio has achieved the highest "valid connection" examined by an open competition (see the valid connection achieved by ID:03 at http://www.tractometer.org/ismrm_2015_challenge/results) among 96 methods submitted from 20 different research group around the world.

 DSI Studio has been applied to human and animal studies and facilitated many peer-review journal publications.
 In the year of 2016 alone, DSI Studio has facilitated 80 peer-reviewed journal publications (see Citations for details).
 The following figures are from these publications.